Gentle-wave/hng_mobile_task_1/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application. it basicly has a splash screen and then the app opens to display the requied neccessities.

 A few resources to get you started if this is your first Flutter project: